knative/docs/install/Knative-custom-install.md

 ## Installing Knative components

 Each Knative component must be installed individually.
-You can decide which components to install based on what you plan to do with Knative.
+You can decide which components and observability plugins to install based on what you plan to do with Knative.

 ### Choosing Knative installation files

 The following Knative installation files are available:
-- **Serving Component**:
+- **Serving Component and Observability Plugins**:
   - https://github.com/knative/serving/releases/download/v0.3.0/serving.yaml
   - https://github.com/knative/serving/releases/download/v0.3.0/monitoring.yaml
   - https://github.com/knative/serving/releases/download/v0.3.0/monitoring-logs-elasticsearch.yaml